SK108045/YouTube-Video-Downloader/README.md

 This project is currently in its startup phase.
 The application is running smoothly in production **[here](https://youtube.sk10codebase.online)**, serving users with fast and reliable downloads.
 As I continue to grow this platform, I will be releasing versions of the source code in the future.

 ---
-Star this repository to stay updated on the source code release and upcoming features
+Star this repository to stay updated on the source code releases and upcoming features